 Speed is everything.
 Working with after-the-fact information limits your opportunities to adjust in time to impact overall results.
 Most of the automotive supplier manufacturing companies we’ve worked with have multiple systems and databases.

-Solutions like Microsoft Dynamics 365 for Operations can help companies drastically cut down the number of systems and spreadsheets they use.
+Solutions like Microsoft Dynamics 365 for Finance and Operations can help companies drastically cut down the number of systems and spreadsheets they use.
 However, it’s not always feasible or practical to replace all technology – at least not all at once.
-Often the solution is to build a data warehouse that will consolidate the information from the disparate systems.
+Often the solution is to build a data warehouse using DataCONNECT that will consolidate the information from the disparate systems.
 Business analytics tools can then help make sense of the information and distribute it as needed to employees.

 Get accurate sales forecasts.